netsec-ethz/scion-tutorials/content/apps/remote_sig.md

 cd $SC/WWW/ && python3 -m http.server --bind 172.16.12.1 8081 &
 ```

-Host B:
+Host A:
 ```shell
 sudo ip link add client type dummy sudo ip addr add 172.16.11.1/24 brd + dev client label client:0
 ```

-Query the server running on host A from host B:
+Query the server running on host B from host A:

-Host B:
+Host A:
 ```shell
 curl --interface 172.16.11.1 172.16.12.1:8081/hello.html
 ```

 You should see the "Hello World!" message as output from the last command.